 Taizong's hell

-The tradition of depicting hell as a bureaucratic series of courts overseen by magistrates dates back to at least the Tang Dynasty (618-907), but the hell scrolls here are much more recent and date to the 19th and 20th centuries.
+The tradition of depicting hell as a bureaucratic series of courts overseen by magistrates dates back to at least the Tang Dynasty (618-907), but the hell scrolls in this study collection are much more recent and date from the 18th to the 20th centuries, the oldest dated scroll being 1735.
 These scrolls are typically informed by stories preserved in popular epics such as "The journey to the West" (a.k.a.
 "Monkey") and operas such as "Mulian saves his mother," and characters from these various tales - including the character of Taizong himself - appear among the torture scenes.
 Often in sets of ten, the scrolls were displayed during protracted funeral observances to give an itinerary of the deceased's days between death and rebirth.
 The tenth hell serves as a redistribution center for the souls of the dead as they yet again attempt to become good human beings unless their sins were sufficiently heinous to merit another kind of rebirth....

-To enter hell, either proceed to the First Hell via the gate to the right or begin with the Site map.
-On each hell scroll, there is a zoom function for closer inspection, and on some systems, the user may need to click on the "Zoom in" link and then on the scroll itself to engage the magnification.
-There are also a large number of "hot spots" on the scroll that link to more detailed images, further information and photographs of historic sites in China (shot in the autumn of 2007) that similarly depict hell's retributions.
+To enter hell, continue to its Main Gates via the threshold depicted here to the right, and begin with the focal set of ten scrolls.
+On each scroll, there is a zoom function for closer inspection, and there are also a large number of "hot spots" that link to more detailed images, further information, other websites and photographs of historic sites in China (shot in the autumn of 2007) that similarly depict hell's gruesome retributions.

 (Please click to enter.)